TokeoPay/CNT-Toke/validators/usecases.md

 The UTxO holding the TOKE Authority Token (from now on known as the Authority UTxO) will have Inline Datum initialized as such:

-Max Supply: 100,000,000
+Max Supply: 95,000,000
 Total Minted: 0
-Liquidity Providers: List of PKH
+Migration Authority: List of PKH

 ### Mint